Skip to main content Link Menu Expand (external link) Copy Copied

 Handling notifications

-The Notification-objects posted to your notification endpoint will always be thin notifications.
-This means that they will only contain enough information to tell you which customer environment is involved, which type of record changed in what way and what the id of this record is, see notification model.
+The Notification objects posted to your notification endpoint contain enough information to tell you which customer environment is involved, which event happened, and which follow-up data your integration can use, see notification model.

-Therefore, your integration will always need access to APIs that allow fetching these records by their ID so your integration can fetch them, inspect them and determine what to do.
+Your integration will usually need access to APIs that allow fetching related resources by their ID so your integration can fetch them, inspect them and determine what to do.
+See the id and payload fields in the notification model for custom-event details.

 Technical details and examples